Brainstorming Generative Adversarial Networks (BGANs): Towards Multi-Agent Generative Models with Distributed Private Datasets: Experiments

 Figure \ref{fig:jsdcomp} shows the average JSD resulting from the various distributed GAN architectures.
 We can see from Figure \ref{fig:jsdcomp} that BGAN agents will always have a lower JSD compared to the other distributed GAN agents whereby for the two-agent case, BGAN can achieve a JSD as low as a standalone with 200 data samples.
 Furthermore, all distributed agents yield a better performance than a standalone agent with 100 samples, however, they cannot achieve a JSD lower than a standalone agent with $ n \times 100 $ samples.
 In addition, adding more agents reduces the JSD for MDGAN and F2U agents while the JSD of FLGAN and BGAN agents stay constant.
 For BGAN, we have already seen this fact in Figure \ref{fig:n2pts} where the JSD achieves a minimum value for a particular number of data samples such that adding more agents will not improve the performance of BGAN agents.

 Furthermore, we compare the performance of BGAN agents with other distributed GANs using the MNIST, fashion MNIST, and CIFAR-10 datasets.
 In order to show the information flow between the agents, we consider 10 agents each of which owns only images of a single class (a digit in MNIST data, a cloth in fashion MNIST, or an animal type in CIFAR-10 datasets).
 Figure \ref{fig:digits} shows the images generated by BGAN for the MNIST dataset.
 From Figure \ref{fig:digits}, we can see that all BGAN agents are able to not only generate digits similar to the dataset that they own, but they can also generate digits similar to their neighbors' datasets.
-This is a valuable result since, similar to the experiments on the non-overlapping datasets, we can see that BGAN can enable agents to transfer information among them while preserving the privacy of their own dataset.
+This is a valuable result since, similar to the experiments on the non-overlapping datasets, we can see that BGAN can enable agents to transfer information among them while not sharing their dataset.

 In addition to MNIST dataset, Figures \ref{fig:fashion_MNIST} and \ref{fig:CIFAR} show the generated samples by BGAN agents who have been fed by only fashion MNIST and CIFAR-10 images.
 In Figures \ref{fig:fashion_MNIST} and \ref{fig:CIFAR} each agent owns the images of only one class.
 From Figures \ref{fig:fashion_MNIST} and \ref{fig:CIFAR} we can see that using the BGAN architecture, each agent can generate the images that look like its own class as well as its neighbors' classes.
-These results indicate that the BGAN architecture enables the agents to flow the information regarding their dataset while preserving their privacy by not sharing their real data samples.
+These results indicate that the BGAN architecture enables the agents to flow the information regarding their dataset without sharing their real data samples.

 Moreover, we calculate the FID between the generated samples of BGAN, MDGAN, FLGAN, and F2U.
 Table \ref{tab:FID} shows that BGAN outperforms the other architectures in terms of the FID value (normalized with respect to the maximum achieved FID), especially for CIFAR-10 dataset which has more complex images with multiple color channels, the difference between the FID of the BGAN architecture and other architectures is higher.
 In particular, BGAN has 13\%, 31\%, and 38\% lower FID compared to the best of the other distributed architectures for MNIST, fashion MNIST, and CIFAR-10 datasets, respectively.